 3. Exploring Cape Tribulation with a 2WD

 The best part of exploring Cape Tribulation is that you don’t need a 4WD to explore the biggest part of it.
 This is unlike most other national parks in Australia.

 With a 2WD you can get all the way to Cape Tribulation and even a bit more North.
 Depending on the water levels in the rivers (some are dry) you can even drive the first part of the Cape Tribulation Bloomfield road.
-At a certain moment, you have to cross rivers and that it the point from where you need a 4WD to continue your way to Bloomfield.
+At a certain moment, you have to cross rivers,“ and that is the point from where you need a 4WD to continue your way to Bloomfield.

 4. Stunning empty beaches